markohantula/evidos.github.io/_posts/2015-11-26-howto-create-a-multidocument-transaction.markdown

 layout: post
 title:  "How to create a multi document transaction"
 date:   2015-11-26 00:00:00 +0000
-categories: api howto
+categories: api howto multidoc
 ---

-## Howto start a multi document transaction
+## How-to start a multi document transaction

 First you will have to create a transaction.
 A transactionid will be returned which you can use to add documents to the transaction.
 When all documents are uploaded you'll need to start the transaction.